thebrandonallen/edit-author-slug/readme.txt

 1. Upload `edit-author-slug` folder to your WordPress plugins directory (typically 'wp-content/plugins')
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to your Profile page, or the profile page of another user and edit their Author slug.
+1. Go to Users > Your Profile, or Users > Authors & Users > (username), and edit the Author slug.
+1. Click "Update Profile"
+1. Go to Settings > Permalinks, and edit the Author Base
-1. Click the update button, and you're done
+1. Click "Save Changes"

 == Screenshots ==

 1. Edit Author Slug screenshot
+2. Author Base screenshot

 == Frequently Asked Questions ==